LOADING ...

 In a land the Spanish once had called the Mystery,

-Where rivers run and disappear the mustang is free.
+Where run and disappear the mustang still is free.

-By the Devil's and coyote hole in the wild Owyhee Range
+By the Devil's wash and hole in the wild Owyhee Range

 Aye,aye,aye.

-Come gather 'round me buckaroos and a story I tell
+Come gather 'round me buckaroos and a I will tell

-Of the fugitive Claude who just broke out of jail.
+Of the fugitive Claude Dallas who just out of jail.

-You might think this tale is history from before the was won,
+You might think this is history from before the West was won,

-But the that I'll describe took place in nineteen eighty-one.
+But the events that I'll describe took in nineteen eighty-one.

-He was out in Virginia,left home when school was through;
+He was born out in Virginia,left home when was through;

-And he always a pistol,and he practiced deadly force.
+And he always packed a pistol,and he deadly force.

-Claude he became a trapper,and he dreamed of the bygone days,
+Then Claude he a trapper,and he dreamed of the bygone days,

-And he studied bobcat logic and wild and silent ways
+And he studied bobcat and their wild and silent ways

-In the bloody runs near Paradise, in monitors south
+In the runs near Paradise, in monitors down south

 Aye,aye,aye.